Sarah Douglas (sailor)

 She finished 6th at the 2018 Sailing World Championships.
 She competed at the 2020 Summer Olympics in Japan, finishing 6th in the Laser Radial class.

 Life

 She was born in Burlington, Ontario.
 She started sailing at the age of 7 in Barbados and competed at her first world championship at age 10 in the optimist class.
 She was Optimist Canadian national champion.

+Her older brother Greg is a two-time Olympian in sailing who represented Barbados at Beijing 2008 and Canada at London 2012.

 Douglas went to school at the University of Guelph for her Bachelor of Commerce; as of 2019, she lists Toronto as her hometown.